slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Marry an happy person.
 Unhappy spouse, unhappy life.

 > *"Marriage is the triumph of imagination over intelligence.
-Second marriage is the triumph of hope over experience."
+Second marriage is the triumph of hope over experience." (...)
+"When a woman marries again it is because she detested her first husband.
+When a man marries again, it is because he adored his first wife."
 -- Oscar Wilde*

 > *"He who marries for love without money has good nights and sorry days."